colab-nyuad/HyperKGQA/README.md

 ### Datasets
 The repo presents results for two QA datasets MetaQA and WebQuestionsSP.
 Sparse MetaQA KG contains only 50% of the triples (randomly selected without replacement).
-For WebQuestionsSP the underlying KG was careted by selecting a subset of Freebase, which contains all facts that are within 2-hops of any entity mentioned in the questions pruned to contain only those relations that are in the QA dataset.
+For WebQuestionsSP the underlying KG was created by selecting a subset of Freebase, which contains all facts that are within 2-hops of any entity mentioned in the questions pruned to contain only those relations that are in the QA dataset.
 For the sparse version 50% of the edges were sampled.

-Please refer to the baseline paper for details on how sparse KGs were created [Improving Multi-hop Question Answering over Knowledge Graphs using
-Knowledge Base Embeddings](https://www.aclweb.org/anthology/2020.acl-main.412/).
+Please refer to the baseline paper for more details [Improving Multi-hop Question Answering over Knowledge Graphs using Knowledge Base Embeddings](https://www.aclweb.org/anthology/2020.acl-main.412/).

 Please download the zip file with KG and QA datasets [here](https://drive.google.com/file/d/1VKjZ3HxwxEpYLwqG3iD5VAJmMdyrRbZB/view?usp=sharing).
 Unzip KGs datasets into kge/data and QA_data into the folder data.